FlavyP/UniSource/SWA.md

 ```
 Assuming each of the functions, fetch(), process(), and save() return promises, process() will wait for fetch() to complete before starting, and save() will wait for process() to complete before starting. handleErrors() will only run if any of the previous promises reject.

+**Promise.all** - promise for the combined result of multiple parallel-waiting promises;

+**Callback function** - function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+Often used to continue code execution after an asynchronous operation has completed.

+**Async/await**:

+In an async function, calls return a Promise (if set so), unless marked with **await**.
+If marked with await, it will returned the actual result from the function since it will wait for that.
+When you do, the execution of the **async** function is paused until the promise is resolved.